HOW GENERAL CAN WE START?

 In spirituality we call this God, the first mover, and worship him or her or it or flying spaghetti monster.

-In science we call this the big bang – or whatever other less romantic nouns the clinicians are calling out while they orgasm – in an attempt to push this horrific boundary further away from us.
+In science we call this the big bang or whatever other less romantic nouns the clinicians are yelling while they orgasm, in an attempt to push this horrific boundary further away.

-Who acts more rational, the spiritualist who draws the unknown closer in worship, or the interrogator who seeks its dissolution?
+Who acts more rational, the spiritualist who draws the unknown closer in worship or interrogators who seek its dissolution?

 I suppose it depends on how your Monday’s going.

-Sometimes the human condition involves the spiritualists exploring while the lab-coats offer reverence, but it’s probably safe to say that religious traditions are more static than the scientific method when it comes to defining the unknown.
+Sometimes the human condition involves the spiritualists exploring while traditionalists offer reverence but religious traditions have proven more static than the scientific when it comes to noodling the unknown.

 One side lends itself more to experimentation, at least in the modern age.